How to do Mobile App Localisation to Increase its Conversion Rate by 200%

 The chances of getting your app popular by word of mouth is also much greater, helping it reach a greater set of audience than is always greater than what one estimates.

-Between Android and Apple, there are over 155 app stores, globally.
+Between Android and Apple, there are over 300+ app stores, globally and still growing.
 Every local store is continuously looking out for the apps that would entice their local users best, increasing the probability of choosing the ones that are in the area’s native language.

 A number of non-English stores have a section focusing on apps that are in their area’s local language.
-There a number of success stories backing the importance of going local.
+There a number of success stories backing the benefits of mobile app localization.
 Blue Tea Games, the parent of Mavenfall, when released their game in a series of local languages, immediately got featured in App Store’s “Best New Game” category in over 120 countries.

 Localization is much more than the high sales figure and rise in download digits.
 It’s about growing your brand.
 When you localize your app, you give the impression that your respect the local users and the culture diversity they come from.